Clustered Saliency Prediction: Methods

 \subsection{Universal saliency prediction}

-For universal saliency prediction, we evaluated some of the state-of-the-art methods, such as DeepGaze II \cite{kummerer2016deepgaze}, ML-Net \cite{cornia2016deep} and SalGAN \cite{pan2017salgan}.
-As we will see in section \ref{i2isec}, we use the universal saliency maps obtained by these methods as the source images in training image-to-image translation models.
+For universal saliency prediction, we evaluated various state-of-the-art methods, such as DeepGaze IIE (\cite{deepgazeIIE}), ML-Net (\cite{cornia2016deep}) and SalGAN (\cite{pan2017salgan}).
+As we will see in \Cref{MDST_section}, we use the USMs obtained by these methods as part of the inputs in training the MDST model.